 The race is professional chip timed.
 A large TV updates competitors on their lap count each time they cross the timing station at the main staging area.

 All registered runners get a high-tech wicking short sleeve shirt as part of their registration to commemorate this inaugural event.

 If we have extra shirts available, they'll be for sale on race-day for $15 on a first-come, first-serve basis.
 All funds raised through merchandise sales go directly into the race equipment budget for next year so we can continue to improve on our staging area setup.

 Although difficult, the ADU is new-ultrarunner friendly due to the accessibility of its aid stations.
-The main aid station will double as the race staging area, or in other words, the start/finish where you will begin and end every 2.45-mile loop.
-This will allow runners to set up a tent/chair with their personal supplies, but still have access to the support provided by race staff.
+The main aid station doubles as the race staging area, or in other words, the start/finish where you will begin and end every 2.45-mile loop.
+This allows runners to set up a tent/chair with their personal supplies, but still have access to the support provided by race staff.